yacinec/cats-gallery/SPECIFICATIONS.en.md

 ## Submit your work

-When you are done with the exercise, please submit the edited project in your own namespace on Gitlab.
+When you are done with the exercise, please push your code to a feature-branch and open a pull request.